Skip to content

 II.
 Policy Statement

 In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 and other applicable law, Snow College takes appropriate action to ensure that its programs and services are readily accessible to qualified individuals with disabilities.
 No qualified student or campus guest with a disability shall, on the basis of the disability, be excluded from participation in, be denied the benefit of, or otherwise be subjected to discrimination related to any of the institution’s programs or activities.
-All college employees are expected to adhere to Snow College ADA/Sec.
-504 policies.
+All college employees are expected to adhere to Snow College ADA/Section 504 policies.
 The college has the right and responsibility to resolve allegations of discrimination based on disability.

 Retaliation is prohibited and Snow College also investigates and resolves allegations of retaliation against individuals who have raised claims of discrimination based on disability or who have cooperated in an investigative process in some manner.